rppacleb/rjs_task_management_system/README.md

 1. **Clone the Repository:**

-Copy the repository link to get starte
+Copy the repository link to get started.

 2. **Navigate to the Project Directory:**